Geoconomics

 .

 Mr. Alexandre LAMBERT, holds a Ph.D. in International Relations from the Graduate Institute of International and Development Studies, Geneva.
 He graduated from the University of Zurich in History and Philosophy, Dr. Lambert has been lead researcher on the Organization for Security and Cooperation in Europe (OSCE) at the Graduate Institute in Geneva, project officer at the Geneva Centre for the Democratic Control of Armed Forces (DCAF).
 He also provides independent policy advice to the OSCE Forum for Security Cooperation (FSC), including in the context of its regional operations in the Western Balkans, South Caucasus, and Central Asia.
 Dr. Lambert has published books and articles in the field of international politics, history, geopolitics, geoeconomics, and international security.
 Currently his research mainly focuses on the geopolitics and geoeconomics of Eurasia and the Belt and Road Initiative.
-Dr. Lambert has been teaching International Security, Foreign Policy and Geopolitics at different Universities in Switzerland and in other countries for several years.
+Dr. Lambert has been teaching International Security, Foreign Policy, Geopolitics and Geoeconomics at different Universities in Switzerland and in other countries for several years.